Harsh772005/SnapVid---AI-Powered-Social-Media-Content-Generation-Tool/README.md

 - **Extended Video Length**: The current video length is limited to 5-10 seconds, but future updates will extend this to 1-2 minutes for more flexibility.
 - **Subtitles**: Adding subtitles to the videos for better accessibility and engagement.
 - **AI-Generated Tags and Bios**: The system will suggest relevant tags and a bio for the generated content, improving discoverability and reach.

-## Hackathon Achievement

-- **Won the KPIT Hackathon 2025**: SnapVid was awarded a prize of ₹7500 for its innovation and impact during the KPIT Hackathon.
-The project was recognized for its potential in revolutionizing the way content creators make social media videos.

 ## Tech Stack